FreeTrav/psPILOT/psPILOT.md

 1. **RPILOT:** The `S` command (execute a system command) and the `X` command (Execute a string as a PILOT command) are not supported.
 Note that the Standard recommends that `S` be used for playing sound, and execution of system commands use the two-character command `XS`.
 2. **RPILOT** allows matching in the `M` statement of any of several words separating them with spaces (e.g., `M: YES YEP YEA`) .
 IEEE Standard 1154-1991 does not indicate that this is permissible, specifying only `,`, `!`, or `|` as separators (e.g., `M: YES, YEP, YEA`). psPILOT follows the standard, not RPILOT, in this.
+3. **Nevada PILOT** allowed spaces in multiple-alternative matches - that is, `M:THIS,THAT` was different from `M:THIS , THAT` - the latter matched the word THIS followed by a space, or the word THAT following a space. psPILOT does not support matching spaces.